damian-andrzej/CICD-Docker-for-python-webapp/README.md

 Flask-Bcrypt

 4. Set Up Environment Variables (Optional)
 Set up a .env file for your environment variables like SECRET_KEY for session handling.
-Here's an example of a env file:
+Here is an example of a env file:

 SECRET_KEY=your_random_secret_key